- Instant Confirmation

 Launched in 1943, the former aircraft carrier USS Intrepid fought in World War II, surviving five kamikaze attacks and one torpedo strike.
 The ship later served in the Cold War and the Vietnam War.
 Intrepid also served as a NASA recovery vessel in the 1960s.
-It was decommissioned in 1974, and today is berthed on the Hudson River as the centerpiece of the Intrepid Sea, Air & Space Museum.
+It was decommissioned in 1974, and today is berthed on the Hudson River as the centerpiece of the museum.

 Intrepid Aircraft Carrier

-- Check out the mess deck is where Intrepid's enlisted crew members ate their meals.
+Check out the mess deck is where Intrepid's enlisted crew members ate their meals.
 The mess, or dining area, has been restored to its original appearance.
-The vibrant décor— complete with custom paint colors, colorful textiles and Western-themed props — is unique to Intrepid.
+The vibrant decor — complete with custom paint colors, colorful textiles and Western-themed props — is unique to Intrepid.